MercyOne Horizons Family Centered Recovery Program

 Service Settings:

-• hospital inpatient drug rehab
+• inpatient hospital drug rehab

-• outpatient drug rehabilitation
+• outpatient drug services

-• residential drug rehab
+• long term drug rehab

 • hospital inpatient drug detoxification